|Station Count||34 (Operational)

-A future extension of 2 stations is expected by Year 2024, extending the line to Sungei Bedok (DT37), linking up with the Thomson-East Coast Line and the future East Coast Integrated Depot which will accommodate East West Line, Thomson-East Coast Line and Downtown Line trains on different levels.
+The Downtown Line Stage 3e, extends the line to Sungei Bedok (DT37), linking up with the Thomson-East Coast Line and the future East Coast Integrated Depot which will accommodate East West Line, Thomson-East Coast Line and Downtown Line trains on different levels.
 Hume Station (reserved station code DT4) is a shell station with only structural provisions, which will be refitted and opened only when the area is more developed.

 Timeline & History

 - 22 December 2013: Opening of Downtown Line Stage 1, with trains running between Bugis and Chinatown stations and operating from Kim Chuan Depot

 - 27 December 2015: Opening of Downtown Line Stage 2 and Gali Batu Depot, with trains running between Bukit Panjang and Chinatown stations